AlexXLi12/AlexXLi12/README.md

 # About Me
 Hi!
-My name is Alex and I'm a second year Computer Science student at the University of Washington - Seattle, minoring in Computational Finance.
-Some of my academic interests include:
+My name is Alex and I'm a third year Computer Science student at the University of Washington - Seattle, minoring in Applied Math.
+I am interested in distributed systems, especially large-scale backend infrastructure, event-driven architectures, and fault-tolerant scheduling.
+I’ve built a Multi-Paxos sharded key-value store, a low-level C++ web server, and production-grade AWS scheduling pipelines at Chewy.
+I’m currently working on real-time FPGA-driven levitation research, and a personal project where I'm building a gRPC-based C++ game engine server.
-- Digital Circuit Design, Low-level programming, FPGAs
-- Systems Programming
-- Applied Mathematics

 [My LinkedIn](https://www.linkedin.com/in/alex-li12/)